English

 TA Challenge: How do you identify trends with moving averages?

-Moving average (MA for short) is a method of statistical analysis to obtain a moving average by averaging prices over a certain period of time and connecting the average values over different periods of time.
-The moving average is one of the technical indicators used to observe price fluctuations.
-It can help investors confirm existing price trends, judge potential future price trends, and find signals that prices are about to reverse.
+Moving Average (MA) is a technical indicator that uses statistical analysis to average prices over a certain period of time and connect the average values at different times.
+It is one of the technical indicators used to observe price fluctuation trends and can help investors confirm the existing price trend, determine future potential price trends, and identify signals of impending price reversal.

 Here I have selected a stock as a reference.